 Summary of broadband development in Austria

 Austria's national broadband strategy aims at full coverage of symmetric Gigabit connections (fixed and mobile) throughout the country by 2030.
 It opts for market-driven network roll-out and intends to confine the use of public funds to where they are absolutely necessary, in particular, for areas with the least chance of benefiting from private sector investments.
 In November 2021, the new telecommunication law based on the European Electronic Communications Code, entered into force.
 The law is a key pillar to create an investment-friendly environment for the private sector.

 National broadband strategy and policy

 - Federal Ministry for Digital and Economic Affairs (Bundesministerium für Digitalisierung und Wirtschaftsstandort) advances digitalisation and digital transformation in Austria; it is responsible for improving the framework conditions for digital transformation and for coordinating and implementing e-government solutions.

-- Broadband Competence Office (Breitbandbüro) is part of the Federal Ministry of Agriculture, Regions and Tourism (BMLRT) and acts as a national competence centre for communities, federal states and operators in order to promote the deployment of broadband networks in Austria.
+- Broadband Competence Office (Breitbandbüro) is part of the Federal Ministry of Agriculture, Forestry, Regions and Water Management and acts as a national competence centre for communities, federal states and operators in order to promote the deployment of broadband networks in Austria.
 It supports federal states in their broadband development, establishes contacts between local authorities and operators and answers questions from the communities and citizens.

 - Austrian Regulatory Authority for Broadcasting and Telecommunications RTR (Rundfunk- und Telekom Regulierungs-GmbH) acts as the NRA for regulating the telecommunication market.